By Caleb — Head Van Designer — December 15, 2025

 Introduction — why “largest” needs definition

-“Largest” is a useful shorthand, but it hides three different measurements that change what you can realistically expect from a Class B motorhome: exterior length/height, usable interior volume (headroom and layout), and GVWR/payload.
 Before chasing the longest van or the tallest roof, you need to decide which of those matters most for how you plan to live and travel.
-I often tell clients to pick the measure that matches their trip style first — that decision makes every other choice clearer.
+I often tell clients to pick the measure that matches their trip style first.
+That choice makes every other option clearer.

 What readers mean by “largest” (length vs. usable interior vs. GVWR)